 Entries linking to babysit

-late 14c., babi, "infant of either sex," diminutive of babe (see babe) with -y (3).
-Meaning "childish adult person" is from c.
+The meaning "childish adult person" is from c.
 1600.
-Meaning "youngest of a group" is by 1897.
-As a term of endearment for one's lover it is attested perhaps as early as 1839, certainly by 1901 (OED writes, "the degree of slanginess in the nineteenth-century examples is not easily determinable"); its popularity perhaps boosted by baby vamp "a popular girl" (see vamp (n.2)), student slang from c.
+The sense of "youngest of a group" is by 1897.
+As a term of endearment for one's lover it is attested perhaps as early as 1839, certainly by 1901 (OED writes, "the degree of slanginess in the nineteenth-century examples is not easily determinable"); its popularity perhaps was boosted by baby vamp "a popular girl" (see vamp (n.2)), student slang from c.
 1922.

 With past tense sat, formerly also set, now restricted to dialect, and sate, now archaic; and past participle sat, formerly sitten.
 In reference to a legislative assembly, from 1510s.
 Meaning "to baby-sit" is recorded from 1966.

 To sit back "be inactive" is from 1943.
 To sit on one's hands was originally "to withhold applause" (1926); later, "to do nothing" (1959).
 To sit around "be idle, do nothing" is 1915, American English.
 To sit out "not take part" is from 1650s.
 Sitting pretty is from 1916.